NEU-ABLE-LAB/able-workflow-copier/docs/docs/overview/tree.md

 5. GitHub action to maintain consistient GitHub issue labels and colors across projects
 6. Configuration file for `github-labeler` GH action
 7. Submodules to other `able-workflow-*-copier` projects
-8. jinja2 extensions to be used by `copier`
+8. `jinja2` extensions to be used by `copier`
-9. hook scripts to be used by `pre-commit`
+9. `pre-commit` hook scripts
 10. Custom json/yaml schemas for validating Copier answers
 11. Helper scripts for development
 12. The Copier template to be generated
-13. pytest test to be run.
+13. pytest tests to be run.
 SEE: `tox.ini`
+14. Task scripts run by Copier after template generation.
+15. Copier yaml files that are included in `copier.yml`

 ## The `able-workflow` project template tree